joshualukecaine/hevy/README.md

 1. Your `.env` file exists in the project root
 2. The file contains `HEVY_API_KEY=your_key_here`
-3. The API key is valid and active
+3. The API key is valid and active in your Hevy account

 ### Rate Limiting

 The Hevy API may have rate limits.
 If you're creating many routines at once, you might hit these limits.
-Add delays between requests if needed.
+The script includes appropriate delays between requests, but if you encounter issues, try creating routines in smaller batches.

+### Custom Exercises Not Found

+If you have custom exercises in your Hevy account that aren't being found:

+1. Make sure you've run `fetch_templates.py --force` to get the latest exercise list
+2. Check that the exercise exists in your Hevy account
+3. Verify the exercise ID matches exactly (UUIDs are case-sensitive)

+## Tips

+-   **Use `--validate-only` first**: Always validate your routine file before creating it to catch errors early
+-   **Organize with categories**: Use consistent category names ("Warm-up", "Main Work", "Finisher") for better organization
+-   **Document with notes**: Add detailed notes to exercises for form cues and reminders
+-   **Supersets and circuits**: Use `rest_seconds: 0` between exercises to indicate they should be done back-to-back
+-   **Fetch templates regularly**: Run `fetch_templates.py --force` periodically to keep your local exercise database up to date

 ## License